azl397985856/leetcode/thinkings/tree.en.md

 **This is actually the subsequent traversal of a tree. **, do you think the tree (logical tree) is very important?
 We will talk about the post-sequence traversal later, now everyone knows that this is the case.

-You can also go to [this website] (https://recursion.now.sh / "Recursive Visualization Website") View the single-step execution effect of the above algorithm.
+You can also go to [this website](https://recursion.now.sh / "Recursive Visualization Website") View the single-step execution effect of the above algorithm.
 Of course, there are more animated demonstrations of algorithms on this website.

 > The arrow directions in the figure above are for your convenience.
 In fact, the direction of the arrow becomes downward, which is the real tree structure.